 Someone may tell you that Billie Holiday, Ella Fitzgerald, or Nina Simone sang traditional jazz.
 That person probably doesn’t listen to those fine ladies as much as they’d like to think they do.
-They could just as easily say they like Dixieland and name Dizzy Gillespie, who they also don’t listen to.
+They could just as easily say they like Dixieland and name Dizzy Gillespie who they also don’t listen to.

 I won’t hold it against anyone for using the term “Dixieland.”
 I encourage anyone else who, like me, finds it troubling to give anyone using it the benefit of the doubt.
-As with an older person who innocently says “Colored” because it was a neutral enough term in their time it is vitally important that we not disrespect people who have given us so much.
-Jazz is passed on hand to hand, and every young trad band today has members who learned directly by playing with people who called it “Dixie.”
+As with an older person who innocently says “colored” because it was a neutral enough term in their time it is vitally important that we not disrespect people who have given us so much.
+Jazz is passed on hand to hand, and almost every young trad band today has members who learned directly by playing with people who at some point called it “Dixie.”
 Very often their bands owe much more to that style of play than they care to realize.

-Go ahead and use the term if you must, and don’t feel embarrassed as you do so.
+Go ahead and use the term if you insist, and don’t feel embarrassed as you do so.
 But understand that fewer and fewer people are going to know what you mean, and some may feel instinctively offended, even if they can’t explain why.
 Please don’t apply it to anyone who doesn’t want it applied to them.